spfox24/My-Developer-Skills/README.md

-# My Developer Skills Lab
+# My Developer Skills List

 A simple project that uses jQuery to add my developer skills to a list